DhruveshPotekar/octave_code_for_vector_plotting_1/README.md

 # basic_octave_code
-codes to solve different vectors
+code to plot and understand vectors same code can run in Matlab as well